Xilinx/Vitis_Libraries/vision/docs/overview.rst

 OpenCV equivalent.
 Any deviations, if present, are documented.

-.. seealso:: For more information on the Vitis vision library prerequisites, see Prerequisites_.
+.. seealso:: For more information on the Vitis vision library please refer :ref:`Prerequisites <prerequisites_hls>` section

 To familiarize yourself with the steps required to use the Vitis vision library functions, see the `Using the Vitis vision
 Library <using-the-vitis-vision-library.html>`__.